Adopted on September 18th, 1986

 vi.
 Reports from Appointments: Any Board member specially appointed to represent the Board on any outside entities shall report orally and/or in writing when requested.

-e.
+f.
 The Public Session: There shall be a Public Session at each regular monthly meeting.
 A quorum of the Board must be present before the Public Session may begin.
 In the interest of affording all citizens the opportunity to be heard, each speaker must complete the Board’s Speakers Form”, and shall be limited to a period of no more than three (3) minutes, unless otherwise permitted by the Chair.
 Each speaker is limited to speak once on any given issue unless otherwise permitted by the Chair.

-During the Public Session, any member of the public shall be permitted to comment on any matter listed on the Agenda or on any other matter which the speaker believes to be of general interest to the community and to the Board.
+During the Public Session, any member of the public or the board shall be permitted to comment on any matter listed on the Agenda or on any other matter which the speaker believes to be of general interest to the community and to the Board.
 At the discretion of the Chair, all those wishing to discuss a single issue may be asked to address the Board in succession.
 Representatives of City agencies may also address the Board during the public session.

 If the Public Session extends beyond one hour, the Chair, with the assent of the Board, may end the Public Session in order to allow sufficient time for the Board to conduct its necessary business.